There several options:

 If you didn't install CQRLOG from deb packages before and want to use only a version from source code,

-don't forget to install mysql-server and libmysqlclient-dev.
+don't forget to install mariadb-server, lbmysqclientl-compact and libmysqlclient-dev.
 CQRLOG won't work without that.
-CQRLOG also won't work with a default version of AppArmor because it won't allow writing MySQL server data into your home directory.
+CQRLOG also won't work with a default version of AppArmor because it won't allow writing MariaDB server data into your home directory.
 There is a script cqrlog-apparmor-fix in the tools directory.
 Run it as root with sudo.

 7) I just used new XXX digital mode but it's not in CQRLOG.
 What should I do?